mknxdev/jperf/README.md

 ## Installation

+The main package's bundle uses the UMD format, meaning that it can be installed in multiple ways.
+An ESM-specific bundle is also available for use in modern projects.

 ### CDN (browser-only)

 As this tool will often be used only temporary for testing purposes, the quickest way to add it to your codebase is by using a CDN-based script (which can be easily removed after testing).